Lower Marble Creek runs from the 9 mile bridge on road 321, to the confluence with the St. Joe. The most commonly run section is from

 Three Mile is a solid, technical class IV with a long, busy run out.
 Wood is prone to collect in the top part of the drop, and in the right hand channel of the runout section.
 From Three Mile to Boulder Creek is the steepest section of the run, dropping around 140 feet per mile.
 Its is essentially just one very long, read and run rapid down to Swimming Hole (class IV), the next named drop.
 Swimming hole is a two-part rapid, split by a sharp left-hand bend with an island in the middle.
 The lower part contains the large, near river-wide hole the drop is named for.
 There is a long, fun section of boogy water from Swimming Hole to the Boulder Bridge.

 Upper Marble Creek, above Nine Mile bridge, is a notch down in difficulty from the lower, but it does contain two long sections of class III+ whitewater.
 The first is a short distance below the put in, where the river gorges up.
 The second is just above the take out at 9 mile bridge.
-Both are read and run.
+Both require boat scouting.
 Note that there is a mandatory portage around the ruins of an old splash dam located roughly halfway down the upper.
 Its at the end of a long pool of slack water.
 Portage using the trail on river right.
 A rope can be handy to lower boats back down the steep bank to river level.
 Stay off the ruins of the old dam.
 They are extremely rickety and dangerous.
 I almost fell 20 feet into the dam structure when I was monkeying around taking photos.
 I would have been dead for sure.
 While not as exciting as lower Marble Creek, the upper is extremely scenic and roadless.
 Its well worth the trip.

 Logs are always a very serious hazard on the entire run, and can shift around frequently.
 Most of the run below nine mile bridge can be road scouted, but wood seems to collect in the hard to see spots, like tight corners and channels.
 Take your time and get out of your vehicle to scout very carefully on shuttle.
 Boaters should have solid class IV skills for Marble Creek, particularly at higher flows.
 Keep your group tight, paddlers have died here.